PhillyHealthDataRepo/philly-open-health/README.md

 Actually running the code!
 =======

+Start by copying the `config/database.example.yml` file over to `config/database.yml`.

+Next, if you're on a Mac, make sure you have a Postgres server running locally (dowloading the app is probably your best bet).

-Start by creating a user.
+Then create a user.
 In the terminal type:

 ```
 rake db:migrate